France

 Older pieces of legislation in France related to DAB+ in cars have been superseded by the transposition in November 2020 of the EECC into French legislation.
 This law passed the last stage and was made official in December 2020, with the transposition of the EECC into French law officially published on 28 May 2021.
 Domestic receivers, for which the reception function of radio services broadcast is not purely incidental, and have an alphanumeric screen, must be capable of receiving digital terrestrial radio.
 Discussions are ongoing to make DAB+ mandatory in all receivers.

-Last update: 22.09.2023 - older versions
+Last update: 06.01.2026 - older versions

-DAB+ digital terrestrial radio continues to roll out across France.
-With its arrival in towns such as Bayonne, Besançon, Brest, Clermont-Ferrand, Metz, Nancy and Pau, this summer DAB+ passed the symbolic milestone of covering 50% of the French population.
-A trial has also been underway in Martinique since January.
-With the continued roll-out of national antennas between October 2023 and March 2024, more than 60% of the population will be covered by DAB+ by early 2024.
+With its arrival in 2023 in towns such as Bayonne, Besançon, Brest, Clermont-Ferrand, Metz, Nancy and Pau, in summer 2023 DAB+ passed the symbolic milestone of covering 50% of the French population.
+A trial has also been underway in Martinique since January 2023, and La Réunion since March 2024.

 In December 2021, the French media regulator CSA, published an updated DAB+ roadmap highlighting DAB+ developments plans for the 2022-2024 period.

 According to the new roadmap, calls for applications will be launched for 50 local allotments in that period of time – these primarily concerned the cities of Dijon, Lyon, Marseille, Rennes, Caen, Nancy, Paris, Bordeaux, Clermont-Ferrand, Poitiers and Toulouse.
-An overseas trial has also been licensed in Martinique.

-Last update: 22.09.2023 - older versions
+Last update: 24.09.2025 - older versions

 In this country there are